aws-samples/eks-workshop-v2/website/docs/fundamentals/managed-node-groups/basics/taints/configuring-taints.md

 A few things to point out:

 1. EKS automatically adds certain labels to allow for easier filtering, including labels for the OS type, managed node group name, instance type and others.
 While certain labels are provided out-of-the-box with EKS, AWS allows operators to configure their own set of custom labels at the managed node group level.
 This ensures that every node within a node group will have consistent labels.
-2. Currently, there are no taints configured for the explored node, showcased by the `Taints: <none>` stanza.
+2. Currently there are no taints configured for the explored node, as shown by the `Taints: <none>` stanza.

 ## Configuring taints for Managed Node Groups

 While it's easy to taint nodes using the `kubectl` CLI as described [here](https://kubernetes.io/docs/concepts/scheduling-eviction/taint-and-toleration/#concepts), an administrator will have to make this change every time the underlying node group scales up or down.
 To overcome this challenge, AWS supports adding both `labels` and `taints` to managed node groups, ensuring every node within the MNG will have the associated labels and taints configured automatically.

-In the next few sections, we'll explore how to add taints to our preconfigured managed node group `taint-mng`.
+Now let's add a taint to our preconfigured managed node group `taint-mng`.
+This taint will have `key=frontend`, `value=true` and `effect=NO_EXECUTE`.
+This ensures that any pods that are already running on our tainted managed node group are evicted if they do not have a matching toleration.
+Also, no new pods will be scheduled on to this managed node group without an appropriate toleration.

 Let's start by adding a `taint` to our managed node group using the following `aws` cli command: